Irene Dalis: Critical appreciation

-One reviewer said of her Kundry:
+One reviewer said of her portrayal of Kundry:

 Her broadcast portrayal is made memorable by the sensuous quality of her middle and upper voice…. she startles with the sheer beauty of her voice and her interpretive subtlety.
 The luscious timbre, with its seductive shimmer, contains its own magic...Her flexible phrasing and command of text bespeak a singer who inhabits her character to the fullest, achieving a fusion of musical and dramatic elements...Dalis owns a singular combination of vocal and interpretive gifts.

 The eminent Birgit Nilsson said of her collegial intelligence:

 Irene Dalis was wonderful to interact with: active, alert, but at the same time solicitous, as Isolde’s servant must be.
 I have had colleagues who ceaselessly tried to convince the audience that they should be the one singing Isolde.
 Then everything goes wrong and nothing in the relationship works.
 But here, everything ran perfectly.

 Fan appreciation also runs deep.
 Her home burned down in 1990 and she lost a lifetime's collection of recordings and memorabilia.
 Unbeknownst to her, a former student quietly reassembled unauthorized recordings of her performances at the Met, San Francisco, Rome, and Bayreuth, and gave them to her as a gift.

 Founding and directing Opera San Jose

-After retiring from the Met in 1976, Dalis returned to her hometown in California, where San Jose State University offered her the position of Professor of Music.
-There she developed the Opera Workshop program, which began turning out so many career-level graduate singers that she decided to form the Opera San Jose in 1984, a professional company which hires young singers on a multi-year contract basis, allowing them to perform principal roles in the company's four annual productions.
+After retiring from the Met in 1977, Dalis returned to her hometown in California, where San Jose State University offered her the position of Professor of Music.
+There she developed the Opera Workshop program, which began turning out so many career-level graduate singers that she and her friend, former San Francisco mezzo soprano Walda Bradley, decided to form Opera San Jose in 1984, a professional company which hires young singers on a renewable year-long contract basis, allowing them to perform principal roles in the company's four annual productions.
 "This company was based on my two years in Oldenburg," Dalis says.
 "In my time there, I sang nine major roles—it would have been 10 but I had appendicitis!
 And I thought, 'Why not find young talent and have them sing the big roles, rather than starting in the chorus and working their way up?'"
-As its chief officer, she led the company for its entire history, taking particular pride in its fiscal stability.
+As its chief officer, she led the company for the rest of her life, taking particular pride in its fiscal stability.

-Irene Dalis Vocal competition

-In keeping with her philosophy of encouraging young singers, with the support of an anonymous donor, Dalis established the Irene Dalis Vocal Competition in 2007, which is held in San Jose every spring.
-Ten finalists compete for $50,000 in cash prizes.
-IDVC finalists have gone on to significant careers; for instance, Audrey Luna (2009) has sung at the Met, The Santa Fe Opera, Tanglewood, and the Spoleto Festival.